-Located in the Oriental Region Bangladesh (Subtropical), boasts diverse array of plant species, among them A. august stands out for its rich phytochemical profile.
-Various extracts (petroleum ether, benzene, chloroform, acetone, methanol, rectified spirit, and water) from this plant have been found to contain alkaloids. carbohydrates, proteins, tannins. saponins, anthraquinone glycosides, cardiac glycosides, flavonoids, phenolic compounds, quinones, and steroids.
+Located in the Oriental Region (Subtropical), Bangladesh boasts a diverse array of plant species, among them A. august stands out for its rich phytochemical profile.
+Various extracts (petroleum ether, benzene, chloroform, acetone, methanol, rectified spirit, and water) from this plant have been found to contain alkaloids, carbohydrates, proteins, tannins, saponins, anthraquinone glycosides, cardiac glycosides, flavonoids, phenolic compounds, quinones, and steroids.